lhoestq/pandas-image-methods/README.md

 df["image"] = df["image"].pil.enable()
 ```

-Datasets created with `pandas-image-methods` and saved to Parquet are compatible with the [Dataset Viewer](https://huggingface.co/docs/hub/en/datasets-viewer) on Hugging Face and the [datasets](https://github.com/huggingface/datasets) library.
+Datasets created with `pandas-image-methods` and saved to Parquet are also compatible with the [Dataset Viewer](https://huggingface.co/docs/hub/en/datasets-viewer) on Hugging Face and the [datasets](https://github.com/huggingface/datasets) library.

 ## Display in Notebooks